Portland Works Second issue share offer - now closed

 We are working with the Architectural Heritage Fund, English Heritage, Heritage Lottery Fund and other agencies to raise further funds to renovate then bring the whole building into productive use as workshops and for educational purposes.

-By investing you will be joining a social enterprise which will buy and manage this unique building and its mix of small businesses.
+By investing you have joined a social enterprise which will manage and restore this unique building and its mix of small businesses.
 Every shareholder is a voting member of the Portland Works Community Benefit Society.
 We have been advised and supported by the Cooperative movement in our financial planning.

 Your stake in Portland Works will provide long term financial support which will enable us to buy the building, restore the fabric and develop further workshop space for new businesses.